billbrinck/Query.Shaper/README.md

 # Query.Shaper
-A .NET library to generate SQL queries with a fluent API
+A .NET library to generate SQL queries

 ## IQueryBuilder Interface
 The IQueryBuilder interface defines a set of methods for constructing parameterized SQL queries with various clauses and operators.
 This interface provides a flexible and structured way to build queries for database operations such as SELECT, INSERT, UPDATE, and DELETE.
 Below is an overview of the methods and their functionalities: